Skip to content

 Source pages are dense.
 A short guide to reading them.

 A guideline (APA, NICE, WHO) tells you what a professional body recommends as standard care.
-It is built from multiple studies and expert review.
+It's built from multiple studies and expert review.

 A systematic review (Cochrane, others) tells you what the existing studies, taken together, suggest.
-It is usually the strongest evidence for any single question.
+It's usually the strongest evidence for any single question.

 A primary study (in PubMed) tells you what one group of researchers found in one trial.
 It needs context.